Matikanefukukitaru: Background

 Matikanefukukitaru was a chestnut horse with a white star on his forehead bred by Shinsei Bokujo in Hokkaido.
 His damsire was Arima Kinen winner Tosho Boy, and he had famous mare Shiraoki in his mother's line.

+Matikanefukukitaru's dam, Athena Tosho, would occasionally bite or kick her foals and was regarded by those who looked after her as being aggressive and badly tempered.
+When Matikanefukukitaru was with Athena Tosho, he stayed close to avoid being kicked, and when he sensed her bad mood, he would quickly take refuge in the foal's room.
+His breeder was reportedly impressed and said, "This foal is clever."

 The name "Matikanefukukitaru" was chosen by public vote.
 When Hosokawa was interviewed by an economic newspaper, he said that he struggled naming the horses he owned.
 In response, a reporter suggested that he should leave the name to a public vote, and Hosokawa jokingly replied "I wonder if that's okay".
 However, later, an article was published that decided to open a vote for horse names, and 8,999 applications were collected.
 Hosokawa himself established a judging committee, and also participated in the process.
 For Matikanefukukitaru, 5 applications were submitted, and the name "Fukukitaru" was adopted.
 "Machikane" is derived from Osaka University where Hosokawa spent his youth.

 Since Matikanefukukitaru's resting heart rate was lower than that of a typical racehorse, there was a high expectation of improved cardiorespiratory function.
 A low resting heart rate meant that the heart could pump more blood around the body in a single beat.
-While the heart rate of a normal racehorse is more than 30 beats per minute, the heart rate of Matikanefukukitaru was 28~30 beats per minute.
+While the heart rate of a normal racehorse is more than 30 beats per minute, the heart rate of Matikanefukukitaru was 28–30 beats per minute.
 A similar trend can be seen in two-time Japanese Horse of the Year Kitasan Black.

 Racing career

 1996: Three-year-old season

 Note: (Note: In Japan, horses were 1 year old at the time of birth until 2000.
 It is necessary to keep this in mind when reading horse racing materials before 2000, as a horse that is "three years old" is really only 2 years old.)

-Matikanefukukitaru's debut race was a dirt race over 1200 metres at Hanshin Racecourse on November 30, 1996.
+Matikanefukukitaru's debut race was a dirt race over 1200 metres at Hanshin Racecourse on 30 November 1996.
 He started the race as the second favourite and came third behind Erimo Shiten O by a nose and winner Kyoei March by over ten lengths.
 In his next race on 21 December, again at Hanshin Racecourse, he came fourth behind Last Call.